mdeguzis/documents/linux-concepts/acls.md

-N | write-named-attributes - write the named attributes of the file/directory. o | write-owner - change ownership of the file/directory. r |	Has permission to read the file/directory.
+N | write-named-attributes - write the named attributes of the file/directory. o | write-owner - change ownership of the file/directory. r |	Has permission to read the file/directory. t | read-attributes - read the attributes of the file/directory.
 T | write-attributes - write the attributes of the file/directory. w	| Has permission to write (change) to the file/directory. x	| Has permission to execute the file (program)